 Located on the Wallace Campus in Dothan, the Career Development Center/Career Lab is dedicated to assisting students who are undecided about their career plans.
-Counselors and staff members are available, and the career planning process is open to all students and members of the community.
+The Career Resources Coordinator is available, and the career planning process is open to all students and members of the community.
 Students at the Sparks Campus in Eufaula are encouraged to use career resources located in the Learning Resources Centers and in the Student Affairs Office or to visit the Career Development Center/Career Lab on the Wallace Campus.